 - Headaches of various kinds namely migraines, cluster headaches, muscle contraction headaches or occipital neuralgia.

-- Seizures of various types in adults (18 years of age or older).
+- Seizures of various types in both pediatric patients and adults.

 - Fainting spells, feelings of dizziness or vertigo.